Higher Education Institutions & Qualifications

-Universities are traditional institutions of higher learning.
-There are four major universities in FRM that are internationally known and renowned: Goethe University Frankfurt, the Technical University of Darmstadt, the University of Giessen and the University of Mainz.
+Universities are the traditional institutions of higher education.
+Four major universities in FRM have a good reputation and are well-known internationally: the Goethe University Frankfurt, the Technical University of Darmstadt, the Johannes Gutenberg University Mainz and the Justus Liebig University Giessen.

 FRM has many private institutions of higher education, especially in the field of finance.
 There are also theological colleges as well as private and state-run art colleges.

-Like in many other countries, most degree courses consist of a three-year bachelor’s degree and a two-year master’s degree.
-You are awarded the bachelor’s degree after passing your bachelor’s exam successfully.
-Afterwards, you can continue to take the master’s degree course, which is quite common in Germany.
-Once you complete your master’s degree, you will be qualified to start a doctoral programme.
+As in many other countries, most degree courses consist of a three-year Bachelor’s degree course and a two-year Master’s degree course.
+You are awarded the Bachelor’s degree after passing your Bachelor’s exam.
+Afterwards, you can then take the Master’s degree course, which is quite common in Germany.
+After completing your Master’s degree, you may then opt to do a PhD.